 As you can see, the lobby, in general, is nicely designed and is a welcoming feature every time you come back home.

 Because of the small size of the development, most of the facilities are located in the middle deck.

-The view from the swimming pool in this case is not the best, its facing the back of Sommerville Grandeur.
-Which unfortunately for those staying at the top two floors, you will be able to look into their home.
+The view from the swimming pool, in this case, is not the best, it’s facing the back of Sommerville Grandeur.
+Which unfortunately for those staying on the top two floors, you will be able to look into their home.

 It is quite a long length, so you can get your cardio done here with a few laps around the pool.